shipping-api/claudiajs-twilio-shippo/README.md

 From here, we want to create the endpoint that we'll be putting into [Shippo's webhook](https://goshippo.com/docs/webhooks) interface for capturing all of our tracking updates.
 Every time Shippo detects a new update to the status of a tracking number that we have POSTed to them, Shippo will send out updates to our API endpoint that we give to them.

-We'll want to be sure that we export our function so that Claudia can package everything up to be deployed to AWS for us.
+You'll want to be sure to export our function so that Claudia can package everything up to be deployed to AWS for us.
 We can do this by adding the following to our `app.js` file:
 ```javascript
 // Reminder: This should be appended below the code found above
 module.exports = api;